 I suspect that if you are reading this article, you are a doctor of some sorts, and you likely have a high-paying job with lots of student loans.
 Rather than work harder to make more money, you need to figure how to save more of your money.

 If you are in the highest tax bracket, a dollar saved is two dollars earned.
 If you earn an extra dollar, you are likely paying close to 50% in federal and state taxes.
 However, if you save one dollar, that’s one dollar of after-tax savings.

 Not only that, but the less your monthly spending is, the less you need to live and the less passive income you will need to become financially free.
 My suggestion?
-If you do not already use Mint or Personal Capital, download the last six months of credit card/bank statements and see where most of your spending is going.
+If you do not already use Mint or Empower, download the last six months of credit card/bank statements and see where most of your spending is going.
 Then try to cut anywhere you can.